chavarera/PythonScript/Basic/FirstProgram.md

   filename.py
 ```

-### How To Run Python :snake: file.
+### How To Run Python  file.
-There are :two: way to run python file
+There are 2 way to run python file

 1.Normal
   - Open Python file in python IDLE.